 The Future of Professional-Grade Tools

-As we look to the future, please note that it is common practice by some manufacturers in Japan to mass-produce chisels and plane blades from inferior materials with mediocre crystalline structure and lesser hardness, but identical in appearance to professional-grade tools, and sold at high prices to uninformed consumers who are none the wiser.
+As we look to the future, please note that it has sadly become common practice by some manufacturers in Japan to mass-produce blades for chisels and planes from inferior materials with mediocre crystalline structure and lesser hardness, but identical in appearance to professional-grade tools, and sold at high prices to uninformed consumers who are none the wiser.
 These modern corporations cleverly use dubious marketing techniques that invoke “mystery” and “ancient traditions” when the fact is they have replaced traditional materials and techniques with modern mass-production materials and techniques developed during the last 3 decades specifically for mass-producing inexpensive consumer-grade kitchen knives.
 After all, one can’t tell the quality of a steel blade’s crystalline structure by looking at photographs or even sitting on the blade (ツ).

 While lower-quality tools purveyed using deceptive marketing strategies will no doubt continue to be profitable for some, our Beloved Customers know how to sharpen and how to properly evaluate a blade.
 They appreciate honest value more than artful marketing with high heels and lipstick and so we refuse to insult the intelligence of the professionals that are the majority of our clientele through such shabby nonsense.